-A toner is a leave on product that goes after your cleansing step.
-Which means, a toner is applied after cleansing your skin with a face wash or cleanser, but before applying your moisturizer or day cream.
-It is a bonus step that has its own benefits in your skin care routine.
-A toner is usually a colorless water- like liquid.
+A toner is a leave-on product that goes after your cleansing step.
+This means, a toner is applied after cleansing your skin with a face wash or cleanser, but before applying your moisturizer or day cream.
+It is a bonus step that has its own benefits in your skincare routine.
+A toner is usually a colorless water-like liquid.
 Sometimes it could be slightly more viscous than water.

-The terms Mists, Fresheners, Tonics, Clarifying Lotions, Skin Bracers, Astringents, all of these fall under the Toner radar.
+The terms Mists, Fresheners, Tonics, Clarifying Lotions, Skin Bracers, Astringents, all these falls under the Toner radar.

 What Does Toner Do?